vrwindsor1/Serial-Expansion-Card-V3/README.md

-This fork modifies the case, adding pins to hold the PCB in to remove the need for additional screws.
+This fork modifies the case, adding pins to hold the PCB in to remove the need for additional screws and inserts